Cells and Simple Circuits

 Question 16 of 55

-17. How do you prevent short circuiting in a Lead acid accumulator?
+17. How do you minimize polarization in a primary cell?

 Question 17 of 55